harryyyyyonpc/tiwalamart/README.md

 # StellarPass

-> **On-chain event ticket verification — anti-fraud, secure entry, and direct XLM payouts on Stellar Soroban.**
+> **On-chain event ticket verification — anti-fraud, secure entry, and direct XLM payouts on Stellar Soroban.
+(This is a placeholder project here -- will update this soon**

 ---